qitas/acs-bitaxe-lcd-800x480/DOCS/QUICKSTARTGUIDE.md

 ### TIPS AND TRICKS
 - **WiFi name is not showing up on the list**

-Make sure your Network is compotible with 2.4GHz.
+Make sure your Network is compatible with 2.4GHz.
 The Bitaxe is not available with any other WiFi types, including 5Ghz

 ## Network Password
 ![image](https://github.com/user-attachments/assets/b440cd91-60ac-4024-918f-d9230dde43cb)
-On this screen, just type your password for your network.
+On this screen, type your password for your network.
 The Device will connect, and verify a connection before moving on to the next screen.

 ### TIPS AND TRICKS
 - **WiFi Name Show up in the list, but won't connect**